Gelfand-Tsetlin modules in the Coulomb context: The case of orthogonal Gelfand-Tsetlin algebras

-Now, consider the idempotent $e(\la)$ in $\gls{Tv}$ where we place a red strand with label $\omega_{n-1}$ at $\glslink{x}{x(n,r)}$ for all $r=1,\dots, v_n$, and a black strand with label $i$ at $\glslink{x}{x(i,s)}$ for all $i\in I$ and $s=1,\dots, v_i$.
-The labels of strands read left to right are just the word $w(\la)$.
+Now, consider the idempotent $e(\la)$ in $\tilde{T}_{\Bv}$ where we place a red strand with label $\omega_{n-1}$ at ${x(n,r)}$ for all $r=1,\dots, v_n$, and a black strand with label $i$ at ${x(i,s)}$ for all $i\in I$ and $s=1,\dots, v_i$. \begin{Definition} Let $w(\lambda)$ be the word in $[1,n]$ given by ordering the elements of $\Omega$ according to the function $x$ described above for a given $\lambda$. \end{Definition} \notation{$w(\lambda)$}{The word in $[1,n]$ given by ordering the elements of $\Omega$ according to the weight $\lambda$ and then projecting to the first index. (\cref{def:word})} The labels of strands read left to right are just the word $w(\la)$.
 The isomorphism type of this idempotent only depends on the partial order $\prec$, and it would be the same for any map $x$ that preserves this order.
-For example, we would match \cite{KTWWYO} more closely if we used $x(i,s)=2\la_{i,s}-i$ (again with a perturbation to assure all elements have distinct images) which works equally well.
-This choice matches better with the parameterization of $\Gamma$ by the variables $w_{i,k}$ used in \cite{BFNslices}.
+For example, we would match \cite{KTWWYO} more closely if we used $x(i,s)=2\la_{i,s}-i$ (again with a perturbation to ensure that all elements have distinct images), which works equally well.
+This choice matches better with the parameterization of $\Gamma$ by the variables $w_{i,k}$ used in \cite{BFNplus}.